-We are planting 1,291,259 trees
+We have planted 1,291,259 verified trees

+As conscious travellers, we’re committed to using our business as a force for good.
+From the design of our products to the non-profit organizations we partner with, our aim at Monos is to tread lightly and have a positive impact on the world around us.
 In efforts to reduce waste and our environmental impact, we’ve partnered with veritree to support reforestation efforts in the Old Bonjoge Forest, a two thousand hectare forest near Kisumu City, Kenya.
 This partnership will result in the planting of nearly 1.3 million trees in the area.

 Explore